amandeepmittal/nodejs-tweet/README.md

 # nodejs-tweet
-Nodejs Twitter Application that retweets, favorites, and replies.
+Node.js Twitter Application that retweets, favorites, and replies to stuff related to Node.js, AngularJS, MongoDB, MEAN Stack.